kuku1234us/navigationtemplate/iOSWizDocs/Activity Management.md

    - The widget includes four buttons for quick activity logging: Sleep, Wake, Meal, and Exercise.
    - Users can log activities directly from the home screen, enhancing convenience and accessibility.
    - Fast response time: When the user taps an activity button, getTimeline() of the widget creates only two Timeline entries to allow immediate rerendering of the widget.
 When getTimeline() is invoked again, it creates a longer timeline with 60 entries as response time is no longer a factor.
+   - When getTimeline() is invoked, the widget checks the current time against the last activity loaded from User.Defaults.
+If the current time is <= last activity time, we conclude this is a user-initiated update.
+Otherwise, it is updated by iOS background refresh.

 2. **Time Indicators**:
    - The widget displays two time indicators: